 (M) The Corporate Services Solution shall provide a set of reporting tools, allowing users to generate standard or ad hoc reports, create dashboard style data provision, drill down and roll up data without specialist knowledge.
 This shall be deployable across desktop and mobile devices using the same or similar look, feel and functionality, in association with predefined user access.

 (M) The Corporate Services Solution shall provide the ability to aggregate and report on data combined from external data sources (beyond the core solution).
+This will include the ability to present data external to the solution in a dashboard alongside data held internally to the solution.

 Off-premise fully managed service